 - 1) Seminar Discussions: Active participation in them. - → For the discussion part of the seminar the second hour the class will be divided in two.
-Your participation in these discussions on a regular basis is required. - 2) Group Preparation of Discussion Memo: Once over the course of the term. - → Group Composition: There will likely be 34-36 researchers taking the seminar.
-For the discussion hour, we will divide the group in two, with Checkel taking 17-18 researchers (Cluster #1) and Flonk the other 17-18 (Cluster #2).
-Within each cluster, researchers should form as many groups as possible with two members each, and, if necessary, one group with 3 members.
+Your participation in these discussions on a regular basis is required.
+If you sit there week after week and say nothing, you will not pass the course. - 2) Group Preparation of Discussion Memo: Once over the course of the term.

+- → Group Composition: There will be approximately 30 researchers taking the seminar.
+For the discussion hour, we will divide the group in two, with Checkel taking 15 researchers (Cluster #1) and Ritholtz the other 15 (Cluster #2).
+Within each cluster, researchers should form as many groups as possible with two members each, and, if necessary, one or two 'groups' with 1 member.
 In both Cluster #1 and #2, each group signs up as discussion leader for one of the 9 available course weeks (Sessions 2-10). - → Group Assignment: In both Cluster #1 and #2, if your group is responsible for a particular session, then you will take the lead in our discussions during it.
 For this to work, please by 12.00/noon the Friday before our Monday seminar upload to Brightspace a 5-7 page (double-spaced) memo.